Digital Marketing 101: Content is king

 1.5.
 Error correction and proofreading

 1.6.
-Consistent writing style; setting a standard
+Consistent writing style; content creation workflow

 2.1.
 Thumbnail customization

 “A picture is like a thousand words”.
 A thumbnail should not include too many words, but it serves a similar purpose to the title of your video.
-YouTube creates a thumbnail on the basis of your recording, but you would want to make one yourself, e.g. through easy-to-use and free tools such as PIXLR.
+YouTube creates a thumbnail on the basis of your recording, but you would want to make one yourself, e.g. through easy-to-use and free content creation tools such as PIXLR.
 A good thumbnail should include a short phrase or phrases that inform what to expect in the video.
 You might want to establish a clear standard for your thumbnails, e.g. what the background image should be like, what the color scheme of the text should be (company colors?), the positioning of the text etc. A word of advice – keeping the text close to the edges may make it disappear behind the video progress bar (close to bottom), video time (bottom right) or other elements added by YouTube by default (top right).
 Also, make sure the font you use is clear and big enough to be easily visible in the thumbnail of YouTube video search results.
 In PIXLR you can use an outline for your text to make it clearly stand out from the background.

 By organizing your videos into thematic playlists, your audiences will be directed immediately to a video on a similar topic once the one they are watching is over.
 Even if they think they found what they needed, suggesting a new subject this way may make them stay on your channel for a while longer.